Since signing with me at Hartline signed a six book contract

-Since signing with Hartline Deb has signed to publish a six short story series with Echelon Press and has a contract on her novel Misstep from Oak Tara..
+Since signing with me at Hartline Deb has signed to publish a six short story series with Echelon Press and has a contract on her novel Misstep from Oak Tara..

-Since signing with Hartline Suzanne has published the first of a three book series, first book entitled Peril (11/18/11) with Oak/Tara Fiction Group
+Since signing with me at Hartline Suzanne has published the first of a three book series, first book entitled Peril (11/18/11) with Oak/Tara Fiction Group

 Suzanne's love of the written word has fueled her writing journey, which began with a B.A. in Composition and Linguistics.
 She changed career directions first to become a paralegal, and again eight years later, when she felt God's call to stay at home with her children.
 She has homeschooled her three children since 1997.
 Four of her short stories have been published in a reading workbook for Milliken Publishing and she has created two social studies curricula for young children and two preschool curricula.
 In 2006, she switched gears and began writing novels Christian suspense with a NASCAR twist.
 PERIL is her first book, and her current work-in-progress is a romantic suspense novel entitled MARITAL FICTION.